TanmayJain97/Employee-Payroll-Using-JDBC/README.md

 # Employee-Payroll-Using-JDBC

-Modified to UC 6 - Implement threads in multiple points to update the salary of multiple Employees.
+Modified to UC 1 - Add Employee Data to JSON Server using Rest API